Jorge Barlín: Life

-Jorge Barlín was born April 23, 1850, in Baao, Camarines Sur, the Philippines to Mateo Alfonso Barlín and Francisca Imperial.
+Jorge Barlín was born April 23, 1850, in Baao, Camarines Sur to Mateo Alfonso Barlín and Francisca Imperial.

 He was ordained a priest on September 19, 1875, and consecrated a bishop on June 29, 1906, by Archbishop Ambrose Agius along with co-consecrators Archbishop Jeremiah James Harty and Bishop Frederick Zadok Rooker.
 "Barlín proved very capable and loyal, dealing a blow to the schismatic Iglesia Filipina Independiente by resisting its recruitment efforts and winning a court battle over church property," according to Catholic Bishops Conference of the Philippines.

 He died and was interred in Rome, Italy in 1909 during an ad limina visit of the Philippine bishops.
 Attempts to have his body returned to the Philippines were unsuccessful.